-The question is a further complicated by a contradiction of dates in the first book of Maccabees.
-1 Maccabees 4:54 describes the date of rededication as the precise anniversary of that on which "the gentiles had profaned the altar."
-Josephus agrees (Antiquities 12:7:6) that the date of Chanukkah marked the precise anniversary of the profanation three years before.
-However 1 Maccabees also gives the date of profanation not as 25th Kislev, but the 15th (1 Maccabees 1:54).
-Goldstein, following the well-known principle of textual criticism that the more difficult reading is less likely to have been changed, argues that the 15th is the correct date for the profanation, and that the statement that the rededication fell on the anniversary is wrong - it may be an interpolation based on the dates in 2 Maccabees5.
+1 Maccabees.
+At 1 Macc.
+4.54 the date of rededication is described as the precise anniversary of that on which 'the gentiles had profaned the altar'.
+Josephus agrees (Ant.
+12.7.6) that the date of Chanukkah marked the precise anniversary of the profanation three years before.
+However 1 Maccabees also gives the date of profanation not as 25th Kislev, but the 15th (1 Macc.
+1.54).
+Goldstein, following the well-known principle of textual criticism that the more difficult reading is less likely to have been changed, argues that the 15th is the correct date for the profanation, and that the statement that the rededication fell on the anniversary is wrong.
+It may be an interpolation based on the dates in 2 Maccabees.

-The twenty fifth of the month may have been the birthday of Antiochus (2 Maccabees 6:7).
+The 25th of the month may have been the birthday of Antiochus (2 Macc.
+6.7).
 It was certainly the date for the imposed monthly offering which had to be made on the desecrated altar.
-Everyone knows that Christmas is also celebrated on the twenty-fifth.
+Everyone knows that Christmas is also celebrated on the 25th.
 Is there any link?
 The December date of the feast of Christmas is normally said to have begun at Rome in the fourth century CE to draw Christians away from the pagan solstice feast of Natalis Solis Invicti, the Mithraic festival of the birth of the sun.
-But, in or shortly before 386 CE6, St. John Chrysostom described the first official celebration at Antioch, in which case the date may have come from a Syrian festival.
-As the Syrians, like the Jews, followed a lunar calendar, it is possible that the same festival may have given the date for both Christmas and the imposed monthly offering to Antiochus to take place on the twenty-fifth of each month7.
+But, in or shortly before 386 CE, St John Chrysostom described the first official celebration at Antioch, in which case the date may have come from a Syrian festival.
+As the Syrians, like the Jews, followed a lunar calendar, it is possible that the same festival may have given the date for both Christmas and the imposed monthly offering to Antiochus to take place on the 25th of each month.